AY2324S1-CS2103-F13-1/tp/docs/UserGuide.md

 Format: `unmark INDEX`

 * Un-marks the person at the specified `INDEX`, which is shown by a yellow hollow star.
-* Marks the contact at the specified `INDEX`, which is shown by a yellow hollow star.
 * The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** starting from 1.
 * When a new contact is created, the contact is un-marked by default.